New Family Beginnings

 Phase I: Initial Intake & Assessment

-Step 1 – In the first step of Phase II, I may begin by working with the “in” parent to address his/her concerns about the “out” parent’s role with the child or children.
+Step 1 – This phase begins by meeting with the “in” parent to address his/her concerns about the “out” parent’s role with the child or children.
 Often, this involves addressing areas of blame or past resentments, as a lack of acknowledgement of past injustices is often what keeps parents stuck in old cycles of anger and the pointing of fingers.
-If the “in” parent does not demonstrate a genuine commitment to the process, this may be communicated to the authority that ordered the PCRR services, as it presents a significant barrier to moving forward.
-It may be that therapy proceeds anyway, with the bulk of the effort focused on the child and the “out” parent.
-This is more common with severe cases of parent-child contact problems.
+Sessions with the “in” parent continue throughout the process, in parallel with steps 2 and 3, as necessary to achieve the objective of the process.

-Step 3 – Following this work with the “in” parent and then the child, I will have the child and the “out” parent work directly together.
-Sessions are used to gradually and incrementally unravel the difficulties that have occurred in the family and resolve them to the point that communication can be restored.
+Step 3 – With step 3, the child and the “out” parent work directly together.
+Sessions are used to gradually and incrementally unravel the difficulties that have occurred in the family and resolve them to the point that communication and contact can be restored.

 Phase III: Integration